Software for generating synthetic astronomical observables

 Show detailsHide details

-Simulation-based inference combines forward models with modern neural density estimation for likelihood-free Bayesian analysis.
-I apply these methods to astrophysical parameter inference and model comparison, including work with LtU-ILI and synthetic CAMELS photometry.
+Simulation-based inference combines detailed forward models with modern neural density estimation for likelihood-free Bayesian analysis.
+I apply these methods to astrophysical and cosmological parameter inference and model comparison, including tasks in SED fitting and field level inference.

 Modelling stellar populations, for observational and theoretical applications